Preview: Condors vs Canucks, 7 p.m.

 MAD MAX

-Jones' goal was his fourth in January.
-He has six points (4g-2a) in his last nine games.
+Max Jones scored his fifth goal in January last night.
+He has seven points (5g-2a) in his last 10 games.

 BUSY BUSY